RedHatInsights/cyndi-operator/README.md

 It can also be run locally with `make run ENABLE_WEBHOOKS=false`.

 After everything is running, create a new Custom Resource via `kubectl apply -f config/samples/example-pipeline.yaml`.
-Then, the CR can be managed via Kubernetes commands like normal.
+Then the CR can be managed via Kubernetes commands like normal.

 ### Running the tests